-The Ability to Benefit test is required for students who wish to apply for Title IV federal financial aid but do not possess a United States high-school diploma or GED certificate.
-There are seven official versions of the Ability to Benefit test that are each administered and scored by different independent companies, all of which have been approved by the US Department of Education.
-A separate Ability to Benefit ESL test is required for students who do not have a high-school diploma or GED who wish to receive federal financial aid for an ESL program.
+The Ability-to-Benefit (ATB) test is required for students who wish to apply for Title IV federal financial aid but do not possess a United States high-school diploma or General Education Diploma (GED).
+Official versions of the ATB test are administered and scored by different independent companies, all of which have been approved by the US Department of Education.
+A separate Ability-to-Benefit ESL test is required for students who do not have a high-school diploma or GED who wish to receive federal financial aid for an ESL program.

-Take a full diagnostic test before you begin studying for the actual exam.
-Do the diagnostic test without any advance preparation so you can see what your weaknesses and strengths are, as well as find out what your baseline score is.
-Taking a diagnostic test will help focus your study sessions and identify specific areas you need to master.
+Complete a full diagnostic test before you begin studying for the actual exam.
+Do the diagnostic test without any advance preparation so you identify your strengths and weaknesses.
+Taking a diagnostic test will help focus your study sessions and identify specific areas you need to review.

-Establish a study schedule that leaves you ample time to master the test before you sit the actual exam.
-Begin preparing for the test at least six months prior to your exam date, and ideally one year before.
+Establish a study schedule that leaves you ample time to master the test before you sit for the actual exam.
+Begin preparing for the test at least six months prior to your exam date.
 Set aside as much time as possible each week to study for the test.
 For example, you could study for two hours on Mondays, Wednesdays and Fridays, and for four hours total on weekends.
-Write down your schedule and incentivize yourself to stick to it by using a system of rewards.

-Get a study buddy.
-If you know someone else who will be taking the Ability to Benefit test, schedule time with him or her to study together in a coffee shop or at the library.
+If you know someone else who will be taking the Ability-to-Benefit test, schedule time to study together in a coffee shop or at the library.
 If you don't know anyone, post a classified ad to your local Craigslist page or to your school's classifieds website or student activities board that states your goal of finding a study partner.

-Take full practice tests.
-The Ability to Benefit test is untimed, but you should set aside at least two hours to sit a practice test.
-Use only practice tests that have been published by the official test company and that have been used in the past as real Ability to Benefit tests.
-You can find entire books of Ability to Benefit tests in college or university bookstores or at online book retailers such as Amazon.
-Take a full practice test about once a week in the final four to six weeks before the exam, and every two or three weeks before then.
+The ATB test is untimed, but you should set aside about two hours to do a practice test.
+You can find practice tests in college or university bookstores or at online book retailers such as Amazon.
+Take a full practice test about once a week in the final four to six weeks before the exam, and every two to three weeks before the big day.